When discussing worldwide football competitions, few domestic divisions can match the competitiveness and popularity of the English Premier League.

 ||Bet Now Read Review|

 Australians love the EPL.
-The amount of Liverpool and Manchester United guernseys you see wandering around the back streets of Melbourne is staggering.
+The amount of Liverpool and Manchester United guernseys you see wandering around the back streets of Melbourne and Sydney is staggering.

 Premier League facts